Croatia

 Memories Of Croatia

-Back in 1999 I recall spending 24 hours in Dubrovnik.
+Back in 1999, I recall spending 24 hours in Dubrovnik.
 We chartered an aircraft with 130 curious UK travel agents on board from Birmingham in the UK to Dubrovnik.
 We spent the day in the old town mooching around the slightly damaged walled city and then enjoyed an incredible seafood lunch at the famous Gradska Kavana Restaurant overlooking the bay on one side and the famous Stradun (main street) on the other.
-After lunch and yet more mooching we visited the jaw droppingly beautiful village of Cavtat before our flight back to the UK.
+After lunch and yet more mooching we visited the jaw-droppingly beautiful village of Cavtat before our flight back to the UK.
 All in a day but what a day!

 It was on another trip on this same Stradun street in Dubrovnik where I remember leading a group through Ploce gate (there are two in Dubrovnik Ploce and Pile).
 A couple of elderly ladies selling lace, honey, and figs heard our English voices.
 As they did, they called out to me, declaring that the English were back.
 They had missed us or perhaps more specifically our business.
-It was a small but significant moment in my travel career as it suddenly made me feel a real sense of achievement and worth that I and the company I represented was making a difference to a country that was emerging from the ashes of war.
+It was a small but significant moment in my travel career as it suddenly made me feel a real sense of achievement and worth that I and the company I represented were making a difference to a country that was emerging from the ashes of war.

 Croatia on Film